defold/doc/docs/en/manuals/physics-messages.md

 ---
 title: Collision messages in Defold
-brief: When two objects collide, the engine may call the event listener or broad cast messages.
+brief: When two objects collide, the engine will call the event callback or broadcast messages.
 ---

 # Collision messages

-When two objects collide, the engine will may send an event to the event callback, or broadcast messages to both objects.
+When two objects collide, the engine will send an event to the event callback or broadcast messages to both objects.

 ## Event filtering